 These rides enable riders to draft behind one another, saving energy – particularly when riding into the wind – while facilitating social interaction during the rides and during any breaks.
 And, if you suffer a flat tire or a mechanical problem, others will be with you to help, if needed.

-The OBC road rides follow the group riding practices outlined in the Safety section of this website.
+The OBC road rides follow the group riding practices outlined in the Education section of this website.
 Unless indicated otherwise, OBC road rides follow a “no drop” policy.

 Bicycles – Road, cyclocross and hybrid bikes are best suited to club road rides.
 While riding a suitable bike in helpful, it is more important that you select a group whose speed you can comfortably match for the duration of the ride.